simonesilvestroni/m2m-website/_posts/2023-04-20-personal-manifesto.md

 I first created a personal website in March 2002, changing its domain, design and content over 21 years.
 It's true that I now also offer services in exchange for money, however, this is my _personal place_ and therefore I don't cater to a specific category of people.
 I'm myself, [not a brand]({{ site.url }}/blog/de-brand/).

 I rarely swear online, but I'm never afraid to call a spade a spade.

+## Be kind, rewind

+Should be a given.
+Unfortunately, it _needs to be said_: I try to be as kind as possible, listen to everybody (except for fascists) and avoid being judgmental.
+Also, and I cannot stress enough about this, whenever I make a mistake, I'm able to apologise and correct myself.

+## Privilege

+I'm well aware of the advantages I have as a white man raised in a Western country.
+I keep this in mind.

 ## Attention span